 Download the Azalea Trail 2022 Brochure (PDF), which includes a map of the 11-acre Ruby M. Mize Azalea Garden, with more than a mile of trails winding beneath tall pines, plus the Southern Indica Trail, Evergreen Azalea Trail, and Fashion Azalea Trails highlighted below.
 These three trails total 25 miles of driving routes through beautifully landscaped residential areas.
 Each path starts at the Visitor Center near the Nacogdoches Fire Museum.

 If you wish to walk the Ruby M. Mize Azalea Garden, start at the north or west entrance and follow the signs noting over 8,500 flowering azaleas, camellias, ornamental trees, and shrubs.

 Pro Tips: Watch for dates to be announced for the Little Princess Tea Party at the Mize Azalea Garden with treats, fairy gardens, magic, and merriment.

 3. The Southern Indica Trail

-The eight-mile Southern Indica Trail featuring Indica azaleas leads you past the Durst-Taylor Historic House and Garden, the second oldest building in town.
+The 8-mile Southern Indica Trail featuring Indica azaleas leads you past the Durst-Taylor Historic House and Garden, the second oldest building in town.
 The Stone Fort Museum is a replica of the 1779 military fort.
 Plus, you’ll see the Nacogdoches Railroad Depot and the Old University Building, dating back to 1859.
-This trail starts at the Visitor Center near the Nacogdoches Fire Museum and is marked on this map (PDF).
+This trail starts at the visitor center near the Nacogdoches Fire Museum and is marked on this map (PDF).

 4. The Evergreen Azalea Trail

 The Evergreen Azalea Trail winds nine miles along the evergreen azaleas.
 It steers you by the Mast Arboretum and Oak Grove Cemetery, the final resting place of Thomas Jefferson Rusk, judge, statesman, Sam Houston’s secretary of war, and the signer of the Texas Declaration of Independence, and three other notable signers.
-This trail starts at the Visitor Center near the Nacogdoches Fire Museum and is marked on this map (PDF).
+This trail also starts at the visitor center near the fire museum.

 5. The Fashion Azalea Trail